mmdolbow/orange-coneheads/readme.md

 ## HAS:
 Basic framework for map (based on bootleaf)
 Tools, TOC
+Boston.html demonstrating how their Waze-styled feed can be consumed elsewhere

 ## NEEDS:
 A way to toggle (radio button?) between DOT incident levels.
 For example: